buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: None |
 | **Description** |

 In a world of ice and snow, remohrazes are particularly feared for the terrible fire that burns within their bodies.
 This inner fire causes plates along their back to become red-hot when the creature is particularly angry, excited, or panicked.
 Creatures that have adapted to arctic regions are often particularly vulnerable to fire, which makes the remorhaz' \*\*s primary defense incredibly powerful and ensures its role as a dangerous predator of icy regions.
-Remohrazes live in extensive labyrinths dug into the heart of glaciers.
+Remorhazes live in extensive labyrinths dug into the heart of glaciers.
 These beasts use their heat to dig tunnels in the ice, tunnels whose smooth glassy walls quickly refreeze along their trail, creating numerous incredibly stable mazes.

 Intelligent despite their appearance, remohrazes understand the language of Giants and often form alliances with them.
 Frost Giants use them as weapons against their enemies, while other giants use them as living forges.
 A remorhaz measures 23 meters in length and weighs 11,000 pounds.